Module 8 Lab: Wire Tools to Agents

 makes the file system layout transparent.
 You see exactly what Hermes will read.

-Step 3: Write Your SOUL.md (15 min)
+Step 3: Examine and Install Your SOUL.md (15 min)

 Your SOUL.md is your agent's identity.
 Hermes reads it at startup and uses it as the agent's entire identity — replacing the generic "Hermes Agent" default persona.